Xu-lab-Evolution/EAWAG_ADD/4_poolseq/README.md

 ### Data processing

-Steps below are computationally intensive, so in the folder `0_data` here we provide all the inputs to reproduce graphs and analyses.
+Steps below are computationally intensive and intermediate files are several GB in size, so in the folder `0_data` here we provide all the inputs to reproduce graphs and analyses.

 **1.** [organize data](/4_poolseq/1_organize)